truggeri/Pick-em.Web/README.md

 # Pick-em.Web

-The web part of Pick-em, a project for picking winners of sports games.
+A sports pick-em project for picking winners of sports games.

 ## TL;DR